Dallinger/Dallinger/docs/source/dummies_node.rst

     def receive(self, what=None):

-Next, note that the function checks the receiving Node hasn't failed.
-Failed Nodes aren't allowed to do anything anymore, and so if you try to make one receive some Transmissions, you'll get told off.
+Next, note that the function checks that the receiving Node hasn't failed.
+Failed Nodes aren't allowed to do anything anymore, and so if you try to make one receive some Transmissions, you'll get an error.
 ::

         if self.failed:
             raise ValueError("{} cannot receive as it has failed."
                              .format(self))

-Assuming this check passes the function then tries to work out what exactly is being received.
-If you didn't pass anything, ``what`` defaults to ``None`` and if the function sees that ``what`` is ``None`` if just looks up a list of all your pending Transmissions (more on "pending" in the Transmissions page).
+Assuming this check passes, the function then tries to work out what exactly is being received.
+If you didn't pass anything, ``what`` defaults to ``None`` and if the function sees that ``what`` is ``None`` it just looks up a list of all your pending Transmissions (more on "pending" in the Transmissions page).
 ::

         received_transmissions = []